ihsann83/AWS-DEVOPS/aws/class-notes/04-28-2021-lambda-api-gateway-callahan/Hands-on-Lambda-API-Gateway-02.md

 - Previous part we did learned what CORS.
 You need to enable the API here so the website can access the link.

-- Go to the API /random-number, GET method then Actions > Enable CORS
+- Go to the API `/random-number`, GET method then Actions > Enable CORS

-- Click 'Enable CORS and replace existing CORS headers' button and keep the rest of page as is.
+- Click `Enable CORS and replace existing CORS headers` button and keep the rest of page as is.

 - Confirm dialog 'Yes, replace existing values'